Cast Iron Pork Tenderloin (Honey Balsamic Glaze)

 Key Ingredients and Tools

-- Cast iron skillet: It helps evenly distribute heat and gives the pork a perfect golden-brown crust because it can maintain heat well.
-If you love the ease of cooking with cast iron, don’t miss these cast iron skillet pork chops.
+Cast iron skillet: It gives the pork a perfect golden-brown crust because it can maintain heat well.
+If you love cooking with cast iron, don’t miss these cast iron skillet pork chops.

-- Olive oil: Needed for frying the pork as it can withstand high temperatures and adds a light taste.
-Any mild cooking oil, like vegetable or avocado oil, can be a substitute if you’re missing olive oil.
+Olive oil: Any mild cooking oil, like vegetable or avocado oil, can be a substitute if you’re missing olive oil.

-- Dried rosemary: Brings a woody, aromatic taste to the dish.
-If you don’t have it, you can use fresh rosemary or thyme as a substitute for a similar flavor.
+Dried rosemary: If you don’t have it, you can use fresh rosemary or thyme as a substitute for a similar flavor.

 By Katie Shaw